Health & Safety

 A study abroad experience, while extremely rewarding, can often bring health challenges as you adjust to new schedules, routines, eating habits, and cultural norms.
 It is important to prepare to manage your health prior to departure and throughout your experience abroad, as a semester abroad may be stressful both physically and mentally.
 A healthy mind and body are essential for a successful education abroad experience.
 Please read the following points carefully to prepare yourself for any health issues that may emerge while you are abroad.

 Pre-Departure AssessmentsHonestly assess your health and discuss your travel plans with your primary care doctor.
-Endicott's Center for Health and Wellness lists area clinics in the case that it is impossible to see your primary doctor.
+Endicott's Wellness Center lists local clinics in the case that it is impossible to see your primary care provider.

 Prescription MedicationWhen feasible, bring an adequate supply of medication to last the full term abroad.
 Do not ship medications as they are likely to be held up in customs for an extended period of time or not arrive at all.
 Bring medications in their original labeled containers along with copies of prescriptions.
 Know the generic names of all medications.